 Human-Rights-Map-1008x567

-We’re committed to protecting the rights of labourers in our supply chains around the world.
-After careful analysis, we’ve identified eight key areas covering 17 countries where the risks are highest.
-Read more about how we identified these risk areas here and our collaborative engagement strategy to drive continuous improvements in working conditions in global supply chains with our suppliers here.
+We’re committed to protecting the human rights of people in our supply chains around the world.
+After careful analysis, we’ve identified eight key areas covering 19 countries where the risks are highest.
+We identify these risks through a number of data sources and work through a collaborative engagement strategy to drive continuous improvements in working conditions with our suppliers here.
 Below, we’ve outlined the issues are, the affected supply chains and products, and our responses to these challenges.

 1) Modern Slavery & Vulnerable Workers | UK | Fresh Produce and Protein